confluentinc/examples/microservices-orders/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Kafka can capture a lot of information related to an event.
-This information can be captured in a single Kafka topic.
+This stream of events can be captured in a single Kafka topic.
-Client applications can then manipulate that data based on some user-defined criteria to create new streams of data that they can act on.
+Client applications can then manipulate that stream based on some user-defined criteria, even creating new streams of data that they can act on or downstream services can act on.
+In some cases, the application may need to filter events from an input stream that match certain critera; in other cases, the application may need to branch, whereby each event is tested against a predicate and then routed to a stream that matches.

 .. figure:: images/microservices-exercise-4.jpg
     :alt: image